Streampunk/beamengine/README.md

 ### Streaming as live

-A beam can chase the progress of a growing live stream and give the impression of playing live or with only a small latency of one or two frames.
+A beam can chase the progress of a growing live stream and give the impression of playing the stream live, with only a small latency of one or two frames for uncompressed data.
 To do this and with knowledge of the stream's time base:

-1. A client requests the _latest_ frame in a stream, noting the time (_t_) of the request using `latest` (or `end`) as the media reference (_media_ref_).
+1. A client requests the _latest_ frame in a stream, noting the real time (_t_) of the request, using sub-path `/latest` (or `/end`) as the media reference (_media_ref_).
-2. A response with status `302 - Found` is returned with the `Location` header containing a _direct by timestamp_ link to the frame with the highest timestamp.
+2. A response with status `302 - Found` is returned with the `Location` header containing a _direct by timestamp_ link to the frame with the highest timestamp in the stream.
 3. The client retrieves the metadata about the packet or frame, noting the presentation time stamp (`pts`) and duration (`duration` or `pkt_duration`).
-4. Based on the metadata and media element type, the client retrieves the data payload.
+4. Based on the metadata and media element type, the client retrieves the data payload, e.g. `/packet_10800`.
-5. At time _t_ plus `duration`, request metadata and/or payload data for the next frame with timestamp `pts` plus `duration`.
-A _relative timestamp_ could be used.
-Note that a `404` response might indicate a difference in clocks between client and server, so the client should retry a few times.
+5. At time _t_ plus `duration`, request metadata and/or payload data for the next frame with timestamp `pts`&nbsp;+&nbsp;`duration`, e.g. `packet_14400`.
+A _relative timestamp_ could be used, e.g. `10800+1d`.
+Note that a `404` response might indicate a difference in clocks between client, server and media source, so the client should be prepared to retry a few times.
 6. A beam has no defined end point, so the client should assume that stream has ended when repeated requests for the next element, i.e. ten repeated requests, all generate a `404` response.
+A further `/latest` request can be used to check that the latest frame is not longer incrementing or to resync with the stream.

 The following is a request for the latest frame in the example stream:

     https://production.news.zbc.tv/beams/newswatch_2019031/stream_1/latest

 An HTTP/S client set to follow redirects will retrieve media element metadata from this request, subject to at least one media element being available.

+With a suitably high-bandwidth network of 10Gbps or higher, uncompressed formats can be transported as if SDI or SMPTE ST 2110 streams, with slightly increased latency but no need to establish accurate clocks that synchronize source and destination.

 It is also possible to stream from the start using `start` as the media reference, allowing for a scenario such as the catch-up watching of an event that has already started.
 In this case, the redirect response is to the first media element known for the stream.